immutable/ts-immutable-sdk/samples/apps/ts-immutable-sample/README.md

 Create a `.env` by copying the `.env.example` file and filling in the values.

+For VSCode, use the `../../../vscode.code-workspace` workspace to ensure intellisense works correctly.

 ## Testing

 Inside that directory, you can run several commands: